kaintels/kaintels.github.io/_pages/about.md

 Academic activity

-- Member, The Institute of Electronics and Information Engineers
+- Member, AI Signal Processing Society at The Institute of Electronics and Information Engineers